taxicab175/taxicab175-website/proposal.md

 One of the key measures of a reinforcement learning algorithm is its sample efficiency.
-Despite the recent success of deep reinforcement learning on a wide variety of tasks {% cite Mnih2015 DBLP:journals/corr/HeessTSLMWTEWER17 %}, it is still difficult to train a policy efficiently.
+Despite the recent success of deep reinforcement learning on a wide variety of tasks {% cite Mnih2015 DBLP:journals/corr/HeessTSLMWTEWER17 %}, it is still difficult to train an agent in a manner that is both performant and sample efficient.
 One popular approach to solving this problem is to incorporate demonstrations from humans or other controllers, as in {% cite AAAI1816976 %}.
 Demonstrations provide a "starting point" for the agent, so that it does not have to waste steps wandering the environment.
-Meanwhile, looking at supervised learning, a common approach to improve performance involves ensembles, essentially collections of models whose predictions are aggregated to create a more accurate prediction
-{% cite Goodfellow-et-al-2016 %}.
+Meanwhile, looking at supervised learning, a common approach to improve performance involves ensembles, essentially collections of models whose predictions are aggregated to create a more accurate prediction {% cite Goodfellow-et-al-2016 %}.
 Though ensembles have been attempted before in deep reinforcement learning, they have not gained much traction.
-Yet, we believe ensembles may hold some promise, as {% cite Faußer2015 %} has shown that feeding environment interactions to an ensemble, instead of a single agent, can lead to better performance.
+Yet, we believe they may hold some promise, as {% cite Faußer2015 %}
+has shown that feeding environment interactions to an ensemble, instead of a single agent, can lead to better performance on tasks such as SZ-Tetris.
 Thus, we seek to combine these two approaches -- demonstrations and ensembles, and investigate their effects on sample efficiency and performance.
-Specifically, we seek to implement our algorithms (likely an actor-critic method such as {% cite soft-actor-critic %}) in the Duckietown platform {% cite duckietown %} and ultimately compete in the lane following challenges of the AI Driving Olympics {% cite aido %}.
+Specifically, we seek to implement our algorithms (likely an actor-critic method such as
+{% cite soft-actor-critic %}) in the Duckietown platform {% cite duckietown %}
+and ultimately compete in the lane following challenges of the AI Driving Olympics {% cite aido %}.

 ## Evaluation Plan